-Collaborative Solutions uses a variety of accelerator tools to pull data from different sources and normalize it.
+Collaborative Solutions uses a variety of accelerator tools to pull data from different sources and normalise it.

 Look Beyond Your ERP System

-The best piece of advice for an organization looking to modernize with a cloud-based ERP is not to limit the scope to just technology.
-Frequently we find that the organizations that embrace total organizational change are the ones that benefit from the modernization process sooner and to a greater degree.
-This means evaluating existing workflows and business processes, understanding how the new ERP system can improve upon them, and executing these changes throughout the organization.
+The best piece of advice for an organisation looking to modernise with a cloud-based ERP is not to limit the scope to just technology.
+Frequently we find that the organisations that embrace total organisational change are the ones that benefit from the modernisation process sooner and to a greater degree.
+This means evaluating existing workflows and business processes, understanding how the new ERP system can improve upon them, and executing these changes throughout the organisation.
 This means that staff needs to understand what is changing, buy into these changes, and train accordingly.

-Organizations need to need to have a clear view of what they are looking to achieve with their modernization efforts, determine how a cloud-based ERP can help achieve these goals, and then determine how to align internal workflows with the new solution.
-When both the human and technological elements work together, organizations see a far greater return on investment.
+Organisations need to need to have a clear view of what they are looking to achieve with their modernisation efforts, determine how a cloud-based ERP can help achieve these goals, and then determine how to align internal workflows with the new solution.
+When both the human and technological elements work together, organisations see a far greater return on investment.